Cory Hughart

 Design

-I have professional experience with Adobe Creative Cloud up to the latest versions, especially XD, Illustrator, Audition, AfterEffects, Premiere Pro, Photoshop, InDesign, and the ExtendScript Toolkit.
+I have professional experience with Adobe Creative Cloud up to the latest versions, especially XD (RIP), Illustrator, Audition, AfterEffects, Premiere Pro, Photoshop, InDesign, and the ExtendScript Toolkit.

 My web design process usually involves wireframing, a few rough sketches, and then a prototype that, over several iterations, becomes the final design.
-But frankly, I prefer to work with my incredibly talented wife Jack Watson when possible, who does UX/UI design and illustration.
+But frankly, I prefer to work with my incredibly talented wife Jack Watson when possible, who does UX/UI design, branding, and illustration.

 Education